yasaminashoori/JavaScript-Course/README.md

 - Dynamic objects with bracket notation.

-- List data: Arrays, the order of values have mattered. the address of each one is called index. array type: object.
+- List data: Arrays, the order of values have mattered. the address of each one is called the index. array type: object.

 - Array size isn't fixed and they're dynamic to add an index.